jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 (a.k.a. dynamic route segments, flexible path segments, url slugs, or pretty urls)

 A Dynamic route is one route that can match _multiple_ different values.
-You define a route pattern, where any URL that matches the pattern is accepted.
+You define a "route pattern", where any URL that matches the pattern is accepted and runs the designated controller action.
 This is in contrast to Static Routes that only work with **exact** values.

 For example, we could define **one dynamic route** that matches `/post/1`, `/post/abc`, or `/posts/literally-anything`.